Aliases for CABP1 Gene

 GeneCards Summary for CABP1 Gene

 CABP1 (Calcium Binding Protein 1) is a Protein Coding gene.
 Diseases associated with CABP1 include Amebiasis.
 Among its related pathways are Visual Cycle in Retinal Rods.
-GO annotations related to this gene include calcium ion binding and enzyme inhibitor activity.
+GO annotations related to this gene include calcium ion binding and protein domain specific binding.
 An important paralog of this gene is CABP2.

 UniProtKB/Swiss-Prot Summary for CABP1 Gene

 Modulates calcium-dependent activity of inositol 1,4,5-triphosphate receptors (ITPRs)(PubMed:14570872).
 Inhibits agonist-induced intracellular calcium signaling (PubMed:15980432).
 Enhances inactivation and does not support calcium-dependent facilitation of voltage-dependent P/Q-type calcium channels.
 Causes calcium-dependent facilitation and inhibits inactivation of L-type calcium channels by binding to the same sites as calmodulin in the C-terminal domain of CACNA1C, but has an opposite effect on channel function (PubMed:15140941).
 Suppresses the calcium-dependent inactivation of CACNA1D (By similarity).
 Inhibits TRPC5 channels.
 Prevents NMDA receptor-induced cellular degeneration.
 Required for the normal transfer of light signals through the retina (By similarity).